kaipapar/DB_meter/Sensor_spec_plan.md

 		1. try to push the microcontroller?
 		2. see what kind of sample rate can be achieved without siming error?
 8. Summary of learning achievements

+Plan for testing:
+Test report for noise sensor device:
+Equipment used for reference:
+Äänimittari decibel meter android app by Splend Apps for comparing db values and for calibration.
+Frequency Sound Generator android app by LuxDeLux for noise signal generation.
+1. Accuracy & Calibration Test:
+•	Compare the decibel readings from your device with a known, calibrated sound level meter.
+Test at various sound levels to ensure accuracy across the device's entire range.
+•	Verify that the device can be correctly calibrated using a known sound source.
+This might involve adjusting settings or using reference equipment.
+2. Repeatability Test:
+•	Verify that the device can measure the same signal the same way a multiple times.
+3. Range & Frequency Response Test:
+•	Determine the effective range of sound levels that the device can accurately measure.
+Test the lower and upper limits of its measurement capability.
+•	Check how well the device responds to different frequencies.
+Sound meters can have varying sensitivity to different frequency ranges.
+4. Environmental & Interference Test:
+•	Assess how environmental factors like temperature, humidity, and atmospheric pressure affect the device’s performance.
+•	Determine how external electromagnetic fields or other electronic devices affect the device’s accuracy and functionality.
+5. Response Time Test:
+•	Measure how quickly the device reacts to changes in sound levels.
+This is important for dynamic environments where sound levels change rapidly.
+6. (Long-Term Stability Test):
+•	Operate the device over an extended period to check for any drift in readings or degradation in performance.
+7. (Power Consumption Test):
+•	Measure how much power the device consumes during operation and in standby mode.